jranke/mkin/README.md

 Finally, there is
 [KineticEval](https://github.com/zhenglei-gao/KineticEval), which contains
-a further development of the scripts used for KinGUII, so the different tools will hopefully be able to learn from each other in the future as well.
+some further development of the scripts used for KinGUII.

-Thanks to René Lehmann, formerly working at the Umweltbundesamt, for the nice cooperation cooperation on parameter transformations, especially the isometric log-ratio transformation that is now used for formation fractions in case there are more than two transformation targets.
+Thanks to René Lehmann, formerly working at the Umweltbundesamt, for the nice cooperation on parameter transformations, especially the isometric log-ratio transformation that is now used for formation fractions in case there are more than two transformation targets.

 Many inspirations for improvements of mkin resulted from doing kinetic evaluations of degradation data for my clients while working at Harlan Laboratories and